 Cloud-based technologies continue to improve, giving us the ability to WFA and better connect with others regardless of location.

 The decrease in physical presence leads to an increase in the desire to do meaningful Work and an increase in the need to matter.

-How we matter as individuals is complicated and ever evolving.
-To matter, deep down, people know this: We not only need to matter in order to matter, but that we need to be doing things that genuinely matter to us.
+How we matter as individuals is complicated and ever-evolving.
+To matter, deep down, people know this: We not only need to matter in order to matter, but we need to be doing things that genuinely matter to us.